mlewis7127/qldbguide/content/docs/introduction/interacting-with-qldb.md

 #### Creating a record

-To create a new record, simply insert a document into a table:
+To create a new record, insert a document into a table:

 {{< codeblock "language-javascript" >}}
 await qldbDriver.executeLambda(async txn => {